-The issue of this problem is to determine the technologies in which it will be best to invest in the future in order to meet energy demand.
-Due to the nature of those investments (construction of a plant, modification of the network, ...), it is necessary to anticipate them far in advance.
-In other words, it is necessary to take all relevant information necessary into account to determine the right sizing of production facilities on an horizon of 15-20 years, such as: changes in the price of fundamentals (fuel prices ..), the evolution of energy demand, or assumptions related to the energy policy in Europe.
+The issue of Investment decision problems is to determine the technologies in which it will be best to invest in the future in order to meet energy demand.
+Due to the nature of those investments (building power plants or storage capacity, network expansion etc.) it is necessary to anticipate them far in advance.
+In other words it is necessary to take all relevant information into account to determine the right sizing of production facilities for a horizon of 15-20 years in the future.